A Review of the Restaurants and Bars in the Machneyuda Group.

 HaSadna, 28 Derech Hebron, +972 2 567 2265

 The final venue that the group owns is simply called Wine Bar.
 The bar food menu includes a selection of bruschetta, club sandwiches, a cheese platter, a cold meat platter and various nibbles.
 As well as local Israeli wines, the wine menu includes a variety of wine from France, Italy, Spain, Chile, Austria, Germany and Portugal.
-Most of the wines are available by the glass or by the bottle.
-Wine Bar is open for lunch and is a relaxing place for a coffee and sandwich during the day.
+Most of the wines are available by glass or by bottle.
 The food is nice for a local wine bar but is not as creative as the rest of the Machne group.

 Wine Bar, 28 Derech Aza, +972 2 966 6472